Driving in Boston is not for the faint-hearted.

 Boston pedestrians embrace a culture of jaywalking - sometimes rather aggressively.
 If you're driving, you must anticipate that we will step out right in front of your car - and expect you not to hit us!

-You need to watch out for bicycles and bike lanes as well.
+At the same time, you need to watch out for bicycles and bike lanes.

 Boston streets can be hazardous for bicycle riders, in part because many streets don't have bike lanes - they're already too narrow.
 Where bike lanes do exist, some car drivers pull into them to make right hand turns, others double park in them, and still others use them as very narrow driving lanes.

-Yes, 14 safe driving tips for Boston does sound excessive - but trust me, you'll need them.
+Yes, 14 driving tips does sound excessive - but trust us, you'll need them.

 Rent a car, and sign up for all the rental car insurance you think you might possibly need (of course, first check your own insurance coverage for rental cars to make sure you're not paying double).